NVIDIA/NVFlare/README.md

 **NV**IDIA **F**ederated **L**earning **A**pplication **R**untime **E**nvironment

-[NVIDIA FLARE](https://nvflare.readthedocs.io/en/main/index.html) is a domain-agnostic, open-source, extensible SDK that allows researchers and data scientists to adapt existing ML/DL workflows (PyTorch, RAPIDS, Nemo, TensorFlow) to a federated paradigm; and enables platform developers to build a secure, privacy preserving offering for a distributed multi-party collaboration.
+[NVIDIA FLARE](https://nvflare.readthedocs.io/en/main/index.html) is a domain-agnostic, open-source, extensible SDK that allows researchers and data scientists to adapt existing ML/DL workflows (PyTorch, TensorFlow, Sckit-learn, XGBoost) to a federated paradigm; and enables platform developers to build a secure, privacy preserving offering for a distributed multi-party collaboration.
 Our mission:

 * _Bring privacy preserved compute and machine learning to data in a federated setting, keep it simple and production ready_